What you need to know when beginning to surf…Surfing Essentials.

 It’s a simple theory.
 The more time you spend in the ocean, the more you will learn and understand the ocean.
 The greater your understanding of the ocean, the greater the curve of your improvement.

-- Understand the unwritten rules of surfing etiquette
+- Make sure you understand the unwritten rules of surfing etiquette

 - Do one thing for your surfing every day.